Le Barp

-Le Barp (/fr/; Lo Barp) is a municipality in the Southwest of France that has 5410 inhabitants (April 2018).
+Le Barp (/fr/; Lo Barp) is a municipality in the Southwest of France.
 It is located in the Department of Gironde in the Region of Nouvelle-Aquitaine.
 It is also located in the Landes Forest, on the territory of the Landes de Gascogne Regional Nature Park.

 Le Barp has a special geographic situation because it is located between Bordeaux and Arcachon Bay which are two highly tourist destinations.

-The inhabitants are called the «Barpais».
+The inhabitants are called the Barpais in French.

-Population

-As of 2019, there are 5,605 inhabitants in Le Barp.

 Geography

 Le Barp is located on the territory of the Landes de Gascogne Regional Nature Park, near the Val de l'Eyre.
 The adjacent municipalities of Le Barp are Cestas in the North, Saucats in the North East, Saint-Magne in the South East, Belin-Béliet In the South, Salles in the South West and Mios in the West.
 Le Barp is also located on the D1010 national road and close to the A63 motorway.